Financial Tools

 Development Law

-The investment plans that are subject to the Development Law should have the character of an initial investment and aim at the creation of a new unit, or the expansion of the capacity of an existing unit, or the diversification of the production of a unit into products or services that have never been produced in it, or finally to the fundamental change of the whole production process of an existing unit.
+The creation of a new unit, The expansion of the capacity of an existing unit, The diversification of a unit’s production into products or services that have never been produced by it before, or

 PK CONSULTING GROUP

-The NSRF 2021-2027 consists of 22 Programs, of which 9 are Sectoral and 13 Regional:
+The NSRF 2021-2027 consists of 22 Programs, including 9 Sectoral and 13 Regional Programs:

 PK CONSULTING GROUP

-The National Recovery and Resilience Plan “Greece 2.0”
+National Recovery and Resilience Plan "Greece 2.0"

-Pillar 1: Green Transition
+1. Green Transition